 It’s not just for fitness or weight loss.
 Walking can have cognitive benefits too, which is why so many of history’s most influential thinkers were habitual walkers.

-We’ve compiled some famous historical figures who made walking a part of their routine (and we like to think they would be proud to be part of this list of flâneurs).
 What are your favorite ways to incorporate walking into your routine?
 Do you share our love of all things cultural like museums and galleries?
 Or do you find yourself drawn more towards nature walks with plenty of fresh air?
-Let us know by leaving a comment below!

 This Post Has 4 Comments